paperless-ngx/paperless-ngx/docs/setup.rst

 .. _setup-docker_build:

-Build the docker image yourself
+Build the Docker image yourself
 ===============================

 1. Clone the entire repository of paperless: